3 recommended OTC drugs

 • Generalized skin rash

-• Food refusal over 24h
+• Refusal to eat for over 24h

 • Lethargy, apathy